Course Development Award

 The Center for European Studies and the Center for the Core Curriculum are pleased to announce an open competition for course development funds to create a new Ethics and Leadership flagged course.
 The course theme must address ethical leadership in the European Union and/or in EU-US relations.
 Faculty members from all relevant disciplines are encouraged to apply.

 >PLEASE NOTE: You will need to save the application form to your computer before filling it out.
 Otherwise, you may lose your data.

 All interested applicants should complete the course development award application and submit it by email to Jess Miner, Curriculum Specialist for Academic Initiatives in the Center for the Core Curriculum.
 In addition, applicants must also submit an Ethics and Leadership flag proposal.
-The deadline for both parts of the application is January 15, 2014.
+The deadline for both parts of the application has been extended to January 27, 2014.

 The proposed course must: